 A detection fraction of $25-40\%$ may be caused by the geometry of the outflowing gas.
-If we assume a biconical outflow model with an opening angle of $\theta=45\deg$, which is consistent with what is typically measured in the local Universe \citep[e.g.,][]{Venturi:2018, Lopez-Coba:2020, Juneau:2022, Kakkad:2023}, the solid angle subtended by the outflow is $\Omega = 2\times(2\pi(1-\cos\theta)) \approx 3.68$ steradians, where the factor of 2 is due to the biconical morphology.
-By taking into account that in spatially integrated spectra, the radiation emitted by outflowing gas can be clearly distinguished from that coming from the galactic disk only when the fast gas is moving along the line of sight, particularly in case of low outflow velocities \citep[e.g.,][]{Woo:2016,Lamperti:2022}, the probability of detecting the broad component can be approximated to $\Omega/4\pi\approx 0.3$, which is consistent with the incidence rate indicated by our observations.
+When we assume a biconical outflow model with an opening angle of $\theta=45\deg$, which is consistent with what is typically measured in the local Universe \citep[e.g.,][]{Venturi:2018, Lopez-Coba:2020, Juneau:2022, Kakkad:2023}, the solid angle subtended by the outflow is $\Omega = 2\times(2\pi(1-\cos\theta)) \approx 3.68$ steradians, where the factor of 2 is due to the biconical morphology.
+By taking into account that the radiation emitted by outflowing gas in spatially integrated spectra can be clearly distinguished from the radiation from the galactic disk alone when the fast gas moves along the line of sight, particularly in the case of low outflow velocities \citep[e.g.,][]{Woo:2016, Lamperti:2022}, the probability of detecting the broad component can be approximated to $\Omega/4\pi\approx 0.3$, which is consistent with the incidence rate indicated by our observations.
 Under these assumptions, the inferred outflow incidence may indicate that outflows are common and even ubiquitous in the low-mass galaxy population at $z>3$.